pmndrs/xr/docs/API/xr.useXR.md

 > **useXR**\<`T`\>(`selector`, `equalityFn?`): `T`

-hook for reading the state from the xr store
+Hook for reading the state from the xr store

 ## Type Parameters